 Do you have a Creative Non-Fiction specialization?

 No. At this time, Vanderbilt’s areas of specialization are fiction and poetry.
-We offer one Creative Non-Fiction workshop each year in the spring, which students may take if they are interested in doing so and the instructor agrees.
+We typically offer graduate-level Creative Non-Fiction workshops, which students may take if they are interested in doing so and the instructor agrees.

 Do you consider applications in genre-fiction (science fiction, fantasy, mystery writing, children’s literature, and the like)?

 No, we do not.

 May I meet with a faculty member to discuss the MFA program?

 Due to the large volume of applications we receive, we are unable to arrange individual meetings with faculty members in advance of your acceptance into the program.
 Our website is filled with information about the MFA program; if you have a question that is not addressed on our website, please feel free to email us at email@example.com.
 We invite you to campus and arrange meetings with faculty once you have been accepted.

 May I talk to one of the current MFA students?